 In carrying out its mission, the Railroad Retirement Board will pay benefits to the right people, in the right amounts, in a timely manner, and will take appropriate action to safeguard our customers' trust funds.
 The Railroad Retirement Board will treat every person who comes into contact with the agency with courtesy and concern, and respond to all inquiries promptly, accurately and clearly.

-Cover photos, from left: - Federal Railroad Administration, social media, @USDOTFRA; - Metropolitan Transportation Authority of the State of New York, social media, @MTANewYorkCityTransit.
+Cover photos, from left:

+- Federal Railroad Administration, social media, @USDOTFRA;

+- Metropolitan Transportation Authority (New York), social media, @MTANewYorkCityTransit.

 RAILROAD RETIREMENT AND UNEMPLOYMENT INSURANCE SYSTEMS

 HANDBOOK